U.S. Stocks Waver to Start the Week

 U.S. stocks swung between small gains and losses Monday as investors weighed the benefits of reopening the economy against concerns that such steps could lead to fresh waves of coronavirus infections and renewed lockdowns.

-More states have moved to restart commerce in recent weeks, with encouragement from the White House, as have some European and Asian countries.
+States including California, New York and Ohio have moved to restart commerce in recent days, with encouragement from the White House, as have some European and Asian countries.
 The reopenings are being watched closely by investors, with worries that they could spark new flare-ups and ultimately offer limited economic benefits.

 South Korea is serving as a cautionary tale after the biggest one-day increase in new infections in a month prompted the government to warn that the nation must brace for a second wave.